fiolj/sparta/doc/adapt_grid.rst

 affect eligibility.
 They are described below.

 The *style* parameter is then used to decide whether to refine or coarsen each eligible grid cell.
-The operation of the differnt styles is described in the next section.
+The operation of the different styles is described in the next section.
 Note that for refinement, the number of new child cells created withing a single cell is set by the *cells* keyword which defaults to 2x2x2 for 3d models and 2x2x1 for 2d models.